Table of Contents

 Closing call statements are specific verbiage that a customer service rep or salesperson will use to signal to the customer that the call is ending.
 Once the main objectives of the call are complete, (i.e. the customer got what they needed) then the closing call statement indicates it's time to finish up the conversation.

-Closing Call Techniques For Various Industries
+Call Closing for Various Industries

 Every industry has a unique customer service and sales call cadence, and that can directly affect how closing calls are handled.
 Let's explore how the closing call process works in different industries by analyzing some techniques that are commonly used.